DCC-Lab/PyHardwareLibrary/README.md

    ```

-3. Create a `DebugSerialPort`, based on `CommunicationPort` or replicating the behaviour of `Serial()` to mimic a real serial port.
+3. Create a `DebugSerialPort`, based on `CommunicationPort` or replicating the behaviour of `SerialPort()` to mimic a real serial port.
 See `CoboltDebugSerial` for an example.

 4. Complete *serial* tests that will test both the real port and the debug port.
 Both must behave identicially.